Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups

-\begin{lemma} The shortest weight of an $s$-$t$ path\footnote{The weight of a path is equal to the sum of costs of all the vertices and edges on the path.} in $H$ is a lower bound on the size of the optimum discriminating code for $(P,S)$. \end{lemma}
+\begin{lemma} The minimum weight $s$-$t$ path in $H$ is a lower bound on the size of the optimum discriminating code for $(P,S)$, where the weight of a path is equal to the sum of costs of all the vertices and edges on that path. \end{lemma}